Skin disease is frustrating! It’s hard to determine the cause and it’s even harder to treat.

 Adding herbs like milk thistle or other liver healing herbs can support the organs in detoxing.
 A digestive enzyme between meals can decrease inflammation and aid in the digestion of the dead candida cells.

 Many people don’t know this but a good quality digestive enzyme that contains animal as well as plant enzymes, given between meals (not with food), becomes a powerhouse as a systemic anti-inflammatory.
-It can help conditions from arthritis to cancer to yeast die-off!.
+It can help conditions from arthritis to cancer to yeast die-off!

 Follow the recommended dose of liver support and digestive enzymes on the bottle of the product you choose.
-If it’s a human product, a good rule of thumb is a quarter of the recommended dose, but always check with you dog’s holistic veterinarian.
+If it’s a human product, a good rule of thumb is a quarter of the recommended dose, but always check with your dog’s holistic veterinarian.

 Absolutely, we still need to deal with this.